-You can obtain your NACA ID and password to access your Member Portal when you complete the Homebuyer Workshop.
+You will obtain your NACA ID and password to access your Member Portal when you complete the Homebuyer Workshop.
 You should start your NACA homebuying process by entering your information and documents as soon as possible.

 You can immediately begin working to complete the required information in your Member Portal by navigating to www.naca.com and clicking Member Portal in the top right corner.
 You may also navigate to the portal directly at portal.naca.com.
-You will receive an email with your NACA ID once you have completed the Homebuyer Workshop.
-You need a dedicated email address for yourself as well as for each Co-Borrower and Household Member, which you can obtain for free from several different email providers.
+Each Member needs a dedicated email address, which you can obtain for free from many different email providers.
 If you have difficulty in obtaining your NACA ID or accessing your Member Portal, contact Member Services at 425-602-6222 or email to Services@naca.com.

-You can add, change, or delete your information prior to your counseling appointment, even if the section is marked completed.
-All sections, unless identified as optional, must be completed prior to scheduling a one-on-one counseling appointment with a NACA HUD-certified Counselor.
+You can add, change, or delete your information prior to your counseling appointment, even if the section is marked as completed.
+All sections must be completed, unless identified as optional, prior to scheduling a one-on-one counseling appointment with a NACA HUD-certified Counselor.
 You can join a waiting list to obtain an earlier appointment.
-With all the required information and documents, your NACA Counselor can review your file and provide comprehensive counseling for you to become NACA Qualified and begin your housing search.
+Your NACA Counselor will review your required information and documents in order to provide comprehensive counseling for you to become NACA Qualified and begin your housing search.